 Henderson, who was raised in Oakland and is the greatest player to ever don the green and gold, spent the entire week at the Coliseum to soak in its final moments.
 During Wednesday night’s 5-1 loss, the Man of Steal made it clear to broadcasters Jenny Cavnar and Dallas Braden that he’d like to take some artifacts from the next night’s final game at the iconic venue, specifically mentioning the third base from the final inning and the final pitch.
 So when Soderstrom was on the mound tipping his cap to the fans, the Hall of Famer made sure to seek him out.
 The Turlock native was more than happy to give up the ball.

-Henderson had been with the team throughout their final homestand, which began last Friday against the New York Yankees.
-He was seen hanging out in the clubhouse and on the field before each game for batting practice.
+Throughout the final homestand, which began last Friday against the New York Yankees, Henderson was seen hanging out in the clubhouse and on the field before each game for batting practice.
 Though they have met on numerous occasions, Soderstrom admitted that their conversations have been brief.
-It doesn't make the interactions any less special.
+It doesn't make them any less special.

 "So many greats have been through the Coliseum as everyone knows.
 I think Rickey's probably been around here the most," Soderstrom said prior to the start of the final series.
 "I haven't had too many conversations with him, but just being around him is very cool, getting to see how he acts and goes about his business."

-The National Baseball Hall of Fame in Cooperstown confirmed in an email to the Turlock Journal that they are working alongside the Athletics organization to have items from Thursday’s finale sent to the Hall of Fame, including home plate, a scorecard from broadcaster Amaury Pi-Gonzalez and a game-used ball, although they did not specify which ball.
+The National Baseball Hall of Fame in Cooperstown confirmed in an email to the Turlock Journal that they are working alongside the Athletics organization to have items from Thursday’s finale sent to them, including home plate, a scorecard from broadcaster Amaury Pi-Gonzalez and a game-used ball, although they did not specify which ball.
 Typically, if items are not donated to the Hall of Fame, owners of artifacts allow the museum to borrow them to display for a limited time.

 Soderstrom, who was selected by the A’s 26th overall in the 2020 MLB Draft out of Turlock High School, praised the over 112,000 fans that attended the final three games.